carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 > * You remember seeing a data file but cannot find it anymore: is it deleted?
 Moved away?
 > * I tried multiple analysis and I don't remember which one I chose to generate my output data
 > * I have to merge changes to our manuscript from 10 different emails with collaborators
-> * I had a short abstract(paragraph) in a paper draft which I could use for my poster, but it is no longer present in the final paper
 > * I accidentally deleted a part of my work
 > * I came to an old project and forgot where I left/saved it
 > * I reorganized my data files, but broke the analysis pipeline and don't know how to fix it